couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-error-responses.markdown

    vbucket, moxi will finally return the `SERVER_ERROR a2b not_my_vbucket` error response to your client application.

-**Unhandled:** `[:unknown-tag :bridgehead]` Moxi will respond to the client with the same binary error response message that it received from the downstream Couchbase server.
+Binary protocol error messagesMoxi will respond to the client with the same binary error response message that it received from the downstream Couchbase server.

 For all other proxy-related errors, moxi will respond with a binary error message with the status/error code of: